python/devguide/documenting.rst

 .. describe:: versionchanged

-   Similar to ``versionadded``, but describes when and what changed in the named feature in some way (new parameters, changed side effects, etc.).
+   Similar to ``versionadded``, but describes when and what changed in the named feature in some way (changed side effects, platform support, etc.).

 --------------